Vitamins and Supplements Guide

 Vitamins and Supplements for Inflammation

-WebMD calls inflammation the process by which your body’s white blood cells and the things they make protect you from infection from outside invaders, such as bacteria and viruses.
-Inflammation can be either short (acute) or long-lasting (chronic).
+According to WebMD, inflammation occurs when your white blood cells and the substances they produce protect you from infection from outside invaders.
+In other words, inflammation can be either short (acute) or long-lasting (chronic).
 Acute inflammation goes away within hours or days.
-Chronic inflammation can last months or years.
+On the other hand, chronic inflammation can last for years or even decades.

 Long-term inflammation is caused by poor diet and lifestyle habits like poor sleep, smoking, and lack of physical activity.
 This chronic inflammation may increase your risk of health issues like heart disease.